quitesimpleorg/qsrun/README.md

 qsRunner
 ========
 qsRunner is a launcher.
 It contains user defined entries for applications and also searches system-applications.
 Using libcalculate, it can also be used as a calculator.
-It can also search for files (and their contents) by querying a sqlite database, although it itself does not index files.

 If you run a desktop environment like KDE it is questionable whether you will find this useful, since they usually bring applications that are more or less